 No. An infrared sauna cannot harm the batteries or the technical equipment of the pacemaker.
-Infrared heat is a fancy work for light.
+Infrared heat is a fancy word for light.
 Only this light is in the invisible spectrum and cannot be seen with the naked eye.
-Light will not damage or corrupt equipment, the generator, computer parts, wires, or the batteries.
+Light will not damage or corrupt equipment, the generator, computer parts, wires, or batteries.

 What will an infrared sauna do to my pacemaker results?

 The pacemaker detects the heart’s electrical activity and sends the data to the computer.
 This tracks what your heart is doing.
 While sitting within an infrared sauna your heart rate will increase.
 It is important to never sit for more than 20 minutes while using a pacemaker.
-The increased heart rate is the result of the high heat and your bodies natural reaction to attempt to cool down.
+The increased heart rate is the result of the high heat and your body’s natural reaction to attempt to cool down.
 This process will not hinder your progress with a pacemaker at all.
-You will experience results on the par with that of a warm summer day.
-And for that exact reason you do not want to remain inside the sauna for longer than 20 minutes.
+You will experience results on par with that of a warm summer day.
+And for that exact reason, you do not want to remain inside the sauna for longer than 20 minutes.

 Never use a sauna alone if you have a pacemaker?

 If the doctor has given the okay to use an infrared sauna while you have a pacemaker, follow this major rule.
 Never use the sauna alone.
 This simple precaution is recommended for numerous reasons.
 Even though any risk is minimal, a second person may notice that you are not reacting well in the relaxing heat of the sauna.
 If this should happen they will have you leave immediately.
-A second benefit to never using the sauna alone, is that if anything happens, they will be there.
+A second benefit to never using the sauna alone is that if anything happens, they will be there.
 If you slip and fall the person can contact help.

 What if you experience pain in a sauna?